 B-603-3: Verifying Employment for Closure

 The customer must be employed at the time of the case closure.
-Supporting documentation that verifies the customer’s employment must be in the customer’s case file before the case closure in RHW and must include the method used to verify the customer's employment.
-Documentation must be as current as possible, but no older than 14 calendar days The documentation must reflect 90 days of employment after all substantial services have been completed.
+Supporting documentation that verifies the customer’s employment must be in the customer’s case file before the case closure in RHW and a case note must be entered to include the method used to verify the customer's employment. ocumentation must be as current as possible and no older than 14 calendar days; however, if the source documentation does not display the date of closure, VR staff must verify that the customer is employed at the time that the case is closed.
+Confirmation may be made by contact with the customer, employer, observation, verifying with the ESP, or other verification method that confirms the customer continues to be employed.
+The documentation must reflect 90 days of employment after all substantial services have been completed.

 If requesting the Work Number, the “current as of” date must be within 14 days of the date of closure and the “current as of date” must reflect 90 days of employment after the hire date or substantial services completed date (90-day clock), whichever is later.

-For additional examples, refer to the VRSM FAQ document, found on the Program Policy & Support Intranet Page;.
+If using a paycheck stub, the date range for the paycheck stub must be within 14 calendar days of the day of closure and must reflect 90 days (or more) of employment after the hire date or after the date substantial services are completed, whichever is later.

+If using Employment Service Provider (ESP) reports, the provider signature date must be within 14 calendar days of closure and must reflect 90 days (or more) of employment after the hire date or after the date substantial services are completed, whichever is later.

 VR staff must first attempt to obtain one of the following primary source documents to verify employment:

 Unemployment Insurance (UI) wage match for out of state employers, federal employment records, or military employment records that verify the hourly wage rate (not aggregated for the quarter);